zhangxin025/docs-1/api-reference/conversational/Creating Character.md

 A persona consists of:

 - **Persona Name** - This is the name that is shown when an avatar using your Persona joins the call.
-- **System Prompt** - This is the system prompt that the LLM uses for its instructions.
+- **Character Prompt** - This is the character prompt that the LLM uses for its instructions.
 Use this to include instructions on who the persona is and how you want them to behave.
 - **Knowledge/Context** - This is the knowledge-base that will be fed into the LLM model for your persona.
 You can dump documentation, background, writing etc here.
 - **Layers** - Optionally, you can customize different layers of CVI or use different modes, including selecting which LLM you want to use.
 - **LLM** - By default personas use a DUIX optimized variation of Qianwen.